jperkin/mktool/README.md

 the user has specific requirements for their fetch program.

-In addition, packages no longer have build dependencies on `pkgtools/digest` and `pkgtools/mktools` (unless specifically requested).
+In addition, packages no longer have build dependencies on `pkgtools/digest` and `pkgtools/mktools` (unless specifically requested), which provides a reasonable boost to performance in bulk builds.

 ## FAQ

 ### Why Have The Patches Not Been Merged Into pkgsrc?

 I am uncomfortable committing changes that other developers have objections to.

 While the overwhelming response has been positive, there are still concerns from some that introducing mktool support will eventually lead to a mandatory requirement on Rust in the future.
-I hope that my actions will eventually lead to these fears being allayed and the patches can be committed.
+I have explicitly stated (and have spent over a decade proving by my actions) that this is not going to happen, and I hope that one day people will realise this and the patches can be committed.

 ### Will This Ever Be Mandatory?

 No.  pkgsrc supports over 20 operating systems, and on NetBSD alone 16 different CPU architectures.
+I've spent over a decade as the primary advocate for portability in pkgsrc.
 Rust will never support all of those systems, so the default will always be the portable shell and awk scripts.
+I would be the first person to reject any move towards a non-portable pkgsrc.

 ### What Is The Minimum Support Rust Version?